- COVID-19 Testing

 You are not obliged to share your private records with your NHS GP, but following your consultation and any further investigations, you will be given the option for your GP to be notified.

-You can refer yourself to our Women’s Health Clinic at any time, you do not need an appointment with your Own NHS GP before visiting Summerfield Healthcare.
+You can refer yourself to our Women’s Health Service at any time, you do not need an appointment with your Own NHS GP before visiting Summerfield Healthcare.

 Our team of experienced female GPs are dedicated to delivering high quality healthcare for women, but in a relaxed private setting without the rush, allowing you to feel comfortable when you visit our Shrewsbury or Wolverhampton clinic.